-7.1 Design
+8.1 Design

-7.1.1 Introduction
+8.1.1 Introduction

-Transaction in PJSIP is represented with pjsip_transaction structure in header file <pjsip/sip_transaction.h>.
+Transaction in PJSIP is represented with pjsip\transaction structure in header file .
 Transaction's lifetime normally follows these steps:

-- Created by pjsip_tsx_endpt_create_uac() / pjsip_tsx_create_uas(). - When application wants to send a message using the transaction, it will Call pjsip_tsx_send msg(). - Transaction state automatically changes as messages are passed to it (either by endpoint for incoming message or by transaction user for outgoing message) or timer elapses, and transaction user is notified via on_tsx_state() callback. - Transaction will be automatically destroyed once it the state has reached PJSIP_TSX_STATE_TERMINATED.
-Application can also forcely terminate the transaction by calling pjsip_tsx_terminate().
+- Created by pjsip tsx endpt create uac() / pjsip tsx create uas(). - After initializing UAS transaction, application needs to call pjsip\tsx\recv\msg() to pass in the initial request message so that transaction state can move from NULL to TRYING.
+Subsequent request retransmissions will be absorbed by the transaction. - When application wants to send request or response message using the transaction, it will call pjsip\tsx\send\msg(). - Transaction state automatically changes as messages are passed to it (either by endpoint for incoming message or by transaction user for outgoing message) or timer elapses, and transaction user is notified via on\tsx\state() callback. - Transaction will be automatically destroyed once it the state has reached PJSIP\TSX\STATE\TERMINATED.
+Application can also forcely terminate the transaction by calling pjsip tsx terminate().

-7.1.2 Timers and Retransmissions
+8.1.2 Timers and Retransmissions